Abstract Submission Guidelines:

 - Abstracts must meet the following specifications:

-- Abstract topic – Abstracts must be allocated to a specific topic from the Scientific Program.
+Abstract topic – Abstracts must be allocated to a specific topic from the Scientific Programme.

 - Please note that no graphs, images or tables should be included in your abstract.